bitsanndbytes/Webrtc-python/README.md

-run webcam.py
-edit the camera source and webcam.py and go to webpage and click start
+edit the camera source in webcam.py run webcam.py go to webpage and click start